History Files

 1075 - 1076

-The Northern Sung have introduced revolutionary and very fair-minded economic reforms.
+The Northern Song have introduced revolutionary and very fair-minded economic reforms.
 Nevertheless, these have incensed opponents who would rather retain the old tithe and tribute practices.
-Lý Nhân Tông of Dai Viet and his regent mother see an opportunity to interfere militarily, sparking the Sino–Vietnamese War of 1075-1076.
+Lý Nhân Tông of Dai Viet and his regent mother see an opportunity to interfere militarily, sparking the Sino-Vietnamese War of 1075-1076.

 The Viet besiege Yongzhou but suffer high casualties due to resistance from inside the city walls.
 When they finally break through those walls they slaughter close to sixty thousand people.

-1090 - 1107
+c.1080 - 1107

 Jayavarman VI